 If you own a collection of related small objects that you can't bear to part with but don't want them cluttering up your living space, try embedding them into a liquid acrylic resin countertop.
 Because the objects are all related, you will create a piece of very personal artwork that also has a functional purpose.
-Make your liquid acrylic resin countertop in your kitchen, family room, craft room or bar.
+Create or remake a liquid acrylic countertop in your kitchen, family room, craft room or bar.
 It's a quick, inexpensive way to replace a worn-out countertop without completely remodeling.

-Attach a frame of 1-by-2-inch lumber all around the countertop to encase the liquid acrylic until it hardens up.
+Attach a frame of 1 x 2-inch lumber all around the countertop so that it will encase the liquid acrylic.
 Use small, headed nails to attach it to the wooden base of the countertop.
 Don't pound the heads of the nails all the way flush with the wood, to make it easier to remove the frame when the countertop hardens.
-If the objects you plan to embed in the resin countertop are larger than one-inch high, use 1-by-3-inch or 1-by-4-inch lumber for building the frame to accommodate their larger sizes.
+If the objects you plan to embed in the resin countertop have a height of more than one inch, use 1-by-3-inch or 1-by-4-inch lumber for building the frame to accommodate them.

 Pour a thin layer of the mixture onto the countertop, approximately 1/2 inch thick.
 Allow the mixture to harden to the consistency of gelatin, following the manufacturer's label directions.